Your medical team will continue to check on you regularly to make sure your new immune system is working properly and to monitor any side effects.

 The frequency of these appointments will decrease over time and eventually you will be seen yearly, to check everything is still ok.

-Your medical appointments and contact details of your medical team can be tracked and saved using Anthony Nolan’s free My Transplant Tracker app.
+Your medical appointments and contact details of your medical team can be tracked and saved using Anthony Nolan’s free My Transplant Tracker mobile phone app.

 After you leave hospital, you will have one or two check-ups with your medical team every week.
 They will: